acgeospatial/awesome-earthobservation-code/README.md

 This section full of great code and projects related to processing optical satellite imagery with `Python`.
 This section is under review Sept 2020 and being split into further categories - please suggest groupings or re assignments if needed - the idea is to make the Python code examples here easier to find.
 Categories are highly subjective.

 ### Download
+- [EODAG](https://eodag.readthedocs.io/en/latest/) - Command line tool and a plugin-oriented Python framework for searching, aggregating results and downloading remote sensed images while offering a unified API for data access regardless of the data provider.
 - [Sedas API](https://github.com/SatelliteApplicationsCatapult/sedas_pyapi) - `Python` client library for the SeDAS API
 - [esa_sentinel](https://github.com/jonas-eberle/esa_sentinel) - ESA Sentinel Search & Download API
 - [get_modis](https://github.com/jgomezdans/get_modis) - Downloading MODIS data from the USGS repository `Python`